FallingAnvils/MCServerManager2/README.md

 * ``screen`` is used to separate the processes.
 If you don't have screen installed *bad stuff will happen*.

 # Config file
-The config file is a simple JSON document, here is a sample with (hopefully) all of the features used.
+The config file is a simple JSON document, named ``config.json`` in the directory of the executable.
+Here is a sample with (hopefully) all of the features used.
 If something isn't specified, it will use defaults or prompt you.
 ```json
 {
 	"Username": "user",